 So, in the 7th grade another Big Event was organized.
 It was time to say goodbye to Pioneer times, Pioneer Red Scarf and Pioneer Blue Cap as it was time to receive another Red membership card - this time the membership of Tito's Youths.

 Fondest memory: Tito's Youths was much less imaginative organization than Tito's Pioneers.
 For one thing - there was no official outfit.
 No big songs.
 No official flags.
 The only thing that didn't change was the right and the obligation (my God - this combination made sense in those times) to watch Bosko Buha movies at least two times per year.

-The membership in Tito's Pioneers for the young child meant the beginning of the participation in Self-governing Socialist life of Socialist Yugoslavia.
+Favorite thing: The membership in Tito's Pioneers for the young child meant the beginning of the participation in Self-governing Socialist life of Socialist Yugoslavia.
 (Geez, those things sounded like they had a meaning back there).
 Each class was a basic unit of Pioneer union.
 Once per week we even had Pioneer Union classes.
 Where we would discuss all matters that shaped the small lifes of Tito's Pioneers.
 Each class would elect representatives for the School Union of Pioneers.
 Where even more important matters were discussed.